7 Surprising Benefits of Mangoes

 1. Help treat your hypertension with this fruit

-Half a mango per day can help your health.
 Mangoes are rich in potassium and magnesium.
 These are two minerals that are very helpful for balancing your blood pressure.

-2. Mango prevents macular degeneration
+2. Mango may reduce your risk of macular degeneration

-3. It improves your digestion
+3. It helps aid digestion